BernardaP/react-state-remote/readme.md

 Here we've identified four components on the home page:
   1. The top level component, which we'll call `App`, is boxed in red
   2. The header component, a sub-component of `App`, is boxed in purple.
 We'll call it `Header`
   3. The list of counters, also a sub-component of `App`, is boxed in blue.
-We'll called it `ContainerList`
+We'll called it `CounterList`
-  4. An individual container, a sub-component of `ContainerList`, is boxed in green.
+  4. An individual container, a sub-component of `CounterList`, is boxed in green.
 We'll call it `Counter`

 </details>